 Serious Complication Rate: 0.96%

 Average 30 Day Mortality Rate (Death Rate): .08%

 Type of Procedure: Restrictive

-- Average hospital stay of 2 nights but in some cases it is an outpatient procedure.
+- An average hospital stay of 2 nights, but in some cases, it is an outpatient procedure.

 - Average of 60% to 70% excess weight loss.